 - managing business change.

-If you are interested in becoming an accredited Gateway reviewer, you will need to complete:
+If you are interested in becoming an accredited Gateway reviewer, you will need to:

-- a one day review team member training course
+- Complete a one day review team member training course

-- complete a nomination form and forward with your curriculum vitae and a copy of your training certificate to the Gateway unit.
+- Download and complete a nomination form; and forward it, along with your curriculum vitae and a copy of your training certificate, to the Gateway unit.